adityamittl/DarkRoom/README.md

 ## 💡 Inspiration

-Do you lov puzzles or treasure hunts? or pharaohs you are a big fan of Jizsaw and Escap Room?
-We have something fro you!
+Do you love puzzles or treasure hunts? or pharaohs you are a big fan of Jigsaw and Escape Room movies?
+We have something for you!
-Due to COVID'19 we are not able to go out due to some restrictions and we want to play games which are fun and let you explore it.
+Due to COVID'19, we are not able to go out due to some restrictions and we want to play games that are fun and let you explore them.
 Therefore we have created a game called DarkRoom.
 Here you can enter into the world of 3D puzzles and try to solve them by finding out the objects present there.

 ## 💻 What it does